 What else should you know before visiting Zanzibar island?

-- Ocean’s tides – there are quite large differences between the high and the low tide and water’s height changes roughly every 6 hours (at least on the Eastern side of the island).
-Water is so very warm and from what I’ve seen the amount of seaweed varies a lot from one beach to the other.
+Ocean’s tides – there are quite large differences between the high and the low tide and water’s height changes roughly every 6 hours (at least on the Eastern side of the island).
+Water is so very warm and from what I’ve seen the amount of seaweed varies a lot from one beach to the other – you can avoid that simply by choosing one of the best beaches in Zanzibar for swimming and sunbathing.

-More about local attractions in Part II, meanwhile I will leave here a few pictures for a small taste of Paradise.
+More about what to see in Zanzibar in my one week Zanzibar itinerary, meanwhile I will leave here a few pictures for a small taste of Paradise.